pollfish/docs/android-admob-adapter.md

 v5.1.0.1.

-- Update to Pollfish SDK v5.1.0.1
+- Updated to Pollfish SDK v5.1.0.1
 - Added check to dismiss multiple initializations when Pollfish panel is open
 - Added JSON support for parameter retrieved from AdMob's UI